Hudilong/Country-Sort/README.md

 3. Create a .env file in the server directory and set following variables:

-POSTGRES_USER       Username for postres.
+-   POSTGRES_USER: Username for postres.
 Should usually reflect the role of the user.
-POSTGRES_DB         The database name POSTGRES_PASSWORD   A secure password for your postgres user PG_HOST             Has to be the same as the countainer_name in the docker-compose.yml file (currentyl 'postgres_db') PORT                Has to be the same as the exposed server port in the /server/dockerfile.server (currently 3000)
+-   POSTGRES_DB: The database name
+-   POSTGRES_PASSWORD: A secure password for your postgres user
+-   PG_HOST: Has to be the same as the countainer_name in the docker-compose.yml file (currentyl 'postgres_db')
+-   PORT: Has to be the same as the exposed server port in the /server/dockerfile.server (currently 3000)

 4. Start the project using Docker: